natsu90/duitnowqr-razer/readme.md

 ![Demo](/images/demo.png "Demo")

-1. A unique order ID is assigned to the webpage each time it is loaded
+1. A unique order ID is assigned to the webpage each time it is loaded.

+2. A DuitNow QR code is dynamically generated with the order ID imprinted.

-2. The IPN webhook will try to catch any payment that has a match with the order ID
+3. The IPN webhook will try to catch any DuitNow payment that matched the order ID.

-3. If there's any payment with the matched order ID, the webhook will pass a message and trigger a popup to the opened webpage earlier
+4. If there is any payment with the matched order ID, the webhook will pass a necesary message and trigger a popup to the opened webpage earlier.

 ### Prerequisites